blazium-engine/blazium-docs/tutorials/3d/occlusion_culling.rst

     few occlusion culling opportunities, occlusion culling may not be worth the added setup and CPU usage.

-How occlusion culling works in Godot
+How occlusion culling works in Blazium
 ------------------------------------

 .. note::